 Disturbance rejection requirement for control system tuning

-Disturbance location, specified as a string or a cell array of strings for vector-valued signals.
+Disturbance location, specified as a character vector or, for multiple-input tuning goals, a cell array of character vectors.

 Attenuation factor as a function of frequency, specified as a numeric LTI model.